rakeshakkineni/Sensor_Fusion_CAMERA_Project3/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+## Future Reference
+To compile and run the code YOLO model and input images should be taken from this repository https://github.com/udacity/SFND_3D_Object_Tracking